 Earlier this week we spotted, courtesy of a French LEGO site, a Minifigure Pack Tie-In for the next MCU movie.
 “The Spider-Man: Far from Home” Pack (40343) has some nice exclusive character minifigs inside.
 But that turns out to be only one of a burst of new LEGO blister packs.
 These other Minifigure mini-sets are for LEGO’s own theme and franchise.
 There’s the LEGO Ninjago Minifigure Pack (40342) with four minifigs and a relic that splits into multiple weapons.
 Included are Ninjago hero Kai, baddies Pyro Snake and Ice Samurai, and adventurer archeologist Clutch Powers.
 He’s from the 2010 DVD-released animated movie.

-Next up is the Minifigure Pack for LEGO City (40344).
+Next up is the LEGO City Minifigure Pack (40344).
 From this we know that the products are all summer 2019 releases.
 It has two beachgoers, a surfer girl and a snorkeler.
-Accessories range from an ice cream cart, to animal pieces (parrot and crab).
+Accessories range from an ice cream cart, two animal pieces (parrot and crab).

-Minifigure Pack 40344 as an upcoming LEGO City item is a tad disconnected from the latest big box sets of the line.
+The LEGO City Minifigure Pack (40344) as an upcoming LEGO City item is a tad disconnected from the latest big-box sets of the line.
 As one might recall, these sets depict space and Mars exploration.
-The Ninjago Minifigure Pack (40342) does get extra points for having a rare character in Clutch Powers.
+The LEGO Ninjago Minifigure Pack (40342) does get extra points for having a rare character in Clutch Powers.
 That’s a neat addition to any expansive Ninjago character collection.

 The official images shown here are from leaks picked up by Germany’s Promo Bricks and France’s Hoth Bricks.
 Our best regards to these European LEGO news sources for their efforts to bring the good stuff.